facebook/react-native-website/docs/getting-started.md

 <block class="native mac ios android" />

-### Node, Watchman
+### Node, Watchman, JDK

-We recommend installing Node and Watchman using [Homebrew](http://brew.sh/).
+We recommend installing Node, Watchman, and JDK using [Homebrew](http://brew.sh/).
 Run the following commands in a Terminal after installing Homebrew:

 ```
 brew install node
 brew install watchman
+brew tap AdoptOpenJDK/openjdk
+brew cask install adoptopenjdk8
 ```

 If you have already installed Node on your system, make sure it is Node 8.3 or newer.

 [Watchman](https://facebook.github.io/watchman) is a tool by Facebook for watching changes in the filesystem.
 It is highly recommended you install it for better performance.

+If you have already installed JDK on your system, make sure it is JDK 8 or newer.

 <block class="native linux android" />